NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 If you need different postage, such as 1st or 2nd class, speak to your onboarding manager.

 {% include components/inset-text.html
-text='From 28 July, delivery times for all letters except 1st class are changing.
-This is due to Royal Mail’s service reforms.
+text="From 28 July, delivery times for all letters except 1st class are changing.
+This is due to Royal Mail's service reforms.

-For more information, visit [Royal Mail’s website](https://www.royalmail.com/receiving/the-future-of-letter-deliveries).'
+For more information, visit <a href='https://www.royalmail.com/receiving/the-future-of-letter-deliveries' target='_blank'>Royal Mail's website (opens in a new tab)</a>." classes="nhsuk-u-margin-top-2"
 %}

 [Learn more about letters]({% link pages/features/letters.md %}).

 ### NHS barcode

-If you want to send your letter with [Royal Mail's NHS barcode](https://notify.nhs.uk/features/letters#nhs-barcode), your message content needs to meet certain criteria and you need to use 1st or 2nd class postage.
+If you want to send your letter with [Royal Mail's NHS barcode](/features/letters#nhs-barcode), your message content needs to meet certain criteria and you need to use 1st or 2nd class postage.
 Speak to your onboarding manager to discuss your options.